IreGonzalez/IreGonzalez/README.md

 - 💬 Ask me about everything that want to know about me and my work
 - 📫 How to reach me: irenegonzalezpinilla@gmail.com / [LINKEDIN](https://www.linkedin.com/in/iregonzalez/)
 - ⚡ Fun fact: I love create things with my hands and know how things are made
-- 👀 so far my best project has been [RICK & MORTY](../modulo-3-evaluacion-final-IreGonzalez)
+- 👀 So far my best project has been [RICK & MORTY](https://github.com/IreGonzalez/modulo-3-evaluacion-final-IreGonzalez)